 The company also remains exposed to counterparty credit risk on account of its exposure to the state utility of Tamil Nadu.
 There have been significant delays in receiving payments from TANGEDCO in the past, while the payment pattern from NPCL and the railways has been satisfactory.
 Nonetheless, the payment pattern from TANGEDCO has improved post June 2022, following the implementation of the late payment surcharge (LPS) rules as notified by the Ministry of Power.
 The ratings also reflect the company's exposure to regulatory risks, given the ongoing legal proceedings before the Supreme Court challenging the jurisdiction of Uttar Pradesh Electricity Regulatory Commission (UPERC) in approving the 187-MW PPA with NPCL.
 Any adverse regulatory outcome in the matter remains a key rating driver.
+ICRA also takes note of the capex requirement towards installing flue gas desulphurisation (FGD) system to comply with the revised environmental norms.
+While this would be a pass through to the customers under change in law, timely approval of such capex by the regulators remains important.

-The Positive outlook on the long-term rating factors in the improved revenue visibility for the company following the commencement of supply under the three-year PPA with the Indian Railways, the healthy operating performance and attractive tariffs in the short-term market.
+The Stable outlook on the long-term rating factors in the improved revenue visibility for the company following the commencement of supply under the three-year PPA with the Indian Railways, the healthy operating performance and attractive tariffs in the short-term market.

-Key rating drivers and their description Credit strengths
+Key rating drivers and their description

+Credit strengths

 Strong parentage with DIL as part of RP-SG Group - DIL is a 100% subsidiary of CESC, which is the flagship company of the RP-SG Group.
 By virtue of its parentage and Group linkages, DIL has benefited in the past as the RP-SG Group extended financial support during FY2015-FY2021.
-While the company did not require any incremental support over the past two years, such need-based support from the parent/the RP-SG Group is expected to continue, in case of any cash flow mismatches.
+While the company did not require any incremental support over the past three years, such need-based support from the parent/the RP-SG Group is expected to continue, in case of any cash flow mismatches.

 Availability of long-term and medium-term PPAs limits offtake risks - The availability of long-term PPAs for the capacity under Unit 2 limits the offtake risk.
 However, DIL faced significant offtake risk for the 300-MW capacity under its Unit 1 which did not have a long-term PPA and was relying on short-term arrangements for the sale of power till March 2022.
 The company has tied up a three-year PPA for 210 MW out of the 300 MW capacity of Unit 1 with the Indian Railways at a base tariff of Rs.
-4.10/unit (fixed and variable charge of Rs 2.05/unit each), with annual escalation available in both the fixed and variable components.
+4.38/unit (fixed and variable charge of Rs 2.19/unit each), with annual escalation available in both the fixed and variable components.
 The supply under this PPA commenced from April 1, 2022.
 With this, the exposure to the short-term market will decline compared to the earlier years.
-There was no funding support required from CESC/Group companies in FY2022 and FY2023 on the back of adequate internal accruals and no incremental support is expected in the near to medium term for DIL.
+There was no funding support required from CESC/Group companies in FY2022, FY2023 and FY2024 so far due to the presence of adequate internal accruals and no incremental support is expected in the near to medium term for DIL.